Resource-state Quantum RAM for Fast and Error-Correctable Queries: Methods

 \subsection{Clifford generalised NOHE via gate-teleportation}

-For realizing $U_\text{QRAM}$ in Eq.~\eqref{qRAM_generic} according to the recipe in Eq.~\eqref{U_QRAM_blocks}, step (i) requires to apply $VP_{\bm{m}}$ to the input state $\ket{\psi}\ket{0}$, where $\ket{\psi}$ is the QPU register state and $P_{\bm{m}}$ is a (arbitrary, not yet defined) Pauli operator acting on it.
-We realize $VP_{\bm{m}}$ with a Clifford procedure, during which $P_{\bm{m}}$ is determined randomly.
-Similarly to the gate-teleportation (GT) paradigm~\cite{Nielsen_1997,gottesman1999demonstrating}, illustrated in Fig.~\ref{fig_M1}(e), we use the pre-assembled resource-state (RS)
+In Eq.~\eqref{U_QRAM_blocks}, step (i) requires to apply $VP_{\bm{m}}$, where $P_{\bm{m}}$ is a Pauli operator.
+We realize this with the Clifford procedure in Fig.~\ref{fig_M2}(a), during which $P_{\bm{m}}$ is determined randomly.
+This is inspired by the gate-teleportation (GT) paradigm~\cite{Nielsen_1997,gottesman1999demonstrating}, recalled in Fig.~\ref{fig_M1}(e).
+Specifically, we use the pre-assembled resource-state (RS)